 If I'm allergic to latex, is there another birth control method that will protect me from STIs?

-Yep.
-Try using a internal condom.
+Yes, there is.
+Try using an internal condom.
 It’s latex free.
 Also, there are condoms available that are made out of polyurethane that you might want to check out.

-Yep.
-Try using a internal condom.
+Yes, there is.
+Try using an internal condom.
 It’s latex free.
 Also, there are condoms available that are made out of polyurethane that you might want to check out.

 What if condoms are reducing my partner's sensitivity?